rolandjansky/athena/PhysicsAnalysis/ElectronPhotonID/ElectronPhotonShowerShapeFudgeTool/README.md

 which should be corrected.
 It is not able to open root files or retrieve trees or apply object selection itself, but only focuses on the correction of objects passed to it.

+You can use one instance of the `wrapper` to correct electrons, converted photons and unconverted photons at the same time.

 #### Instantiate the tool using AnaToolHandle

 The tool must be integrated in code which provides it with the objects which should be corrected.
 To include the tool,